CostlyDev/Costly/doc/README.md

 ### OS X

-Drag Costly-Core to your applications folder, and then run Costly-Core.
+Drag Costly-Qt to your applications folder, and then run Costly-Qt.

 ### Need Help?